danteoh/Bootstrap-Popover/README.md

 Adds 2nd-level navigation to the Bootstrap Dropdown plugin

-This is very much a work in progress :)
+This is very much a work in progress, and was build for Bootstrap 2.0.
+Bootstrap 2.1 now supports the popover natively :)

 HTML Structure
 --------------